PAGE UNDER CONSTRUCTION – Details are accurate, but pictures to come

 Training wheels are light-duty wheels designed to provide feedback to a rider about when the bike is about to tip.
 A set of training wheels is not intended to keep a bike upright, and, in our opinion, does not teach a rider how to balance.
 Instead, they are intended to facilitate participation in cycling for kids who need a bit of extra support or encouragement to go riding.
 We can only recommend training wheels for cases where the rider eventually plans on removing them.

 Training wheel designs vary in durability and may not be compatible with all bikes or riders.
-Our options tend towards the sturdy.
+Our options tend towards the sturdy, but are not as strong as a set of balance wheels.

 All training wheel sales are final.
 Our training wheel selection will be updated shortly.